 A video update by Donnie Pressley while in “Southport“, NC.
 Have you ever experienced several days at sea aboard a small boat?

 May 22, 2017 – Departed Southport for Morehead City, NC in some wind and chop.
 They later encountered “lots of crazy weather and wind”, which delayed their arrival in Morehead City.
 Most of the crew has been operating with little sleep and food.
-All is wet inside and out, but Freya is reported to be performing well rough sea conditions.
+All is wet inside and out, but Freya is reported to be performing well in rough sea conditions.

 May 23, 2017 – Arrived Morehead City at 4:00 AM.
 We resupplied Freya and brought videographer David Powers aboard.
-Departing North before noon, the Freya is now on inside waters and heading North.
+Departing before noon, the Freya is now on inside waters and heading north.
 They are encountering lots of rain and southerly winds around 20 knots.
 Upon last report, Freya’s sails were set wing-to-wing and cruising along at 8+ knots.

 A video update from Donnie Pressley

 May 24, 2017 – Traveling the Intracoastal Waterway in North Carolina and enjoying sporadic sunshine.
 Water is calm, but progress is slow due to light winds.
 Freya anchored at Goose Creek (Pamlico River).
-Capt.
-Bonner reported 195 miles to Gwynn’s Island.
+John Bonner reported 195 miles to Gwynn’s Island.

-May 25, 2017 – Departed North via Pungo River and the Intracoastal Waterway (on Alligator River).
+May 25, 2017 – Departed north via Pungo River and the Intracoastal Waterway (on Alligator River).
 Moored at Alligator River Marina.

 |Freya Trip Log Summary – Spring 2017|